USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Pack the Stuff You Won't Need

 • Start with out-of-season items.
 Winter coats in summer.
 Holiday decorations.
-Formal wear.
-Books you've already read.
-Anything you won't touch in the next month.
+Books you've read.
+Anything untouched for a month.

-• Pack one room at a time.
-Label every box with the room it goes to AND a brief contents list.
-"Kitchen — pots and pans" beats "Kitchen — misc" when you're looking for a frying pan on night one.
+• One room at a time.
+Label every box: room + contents.
+"Kitchen -- pots and pans" beats "Kitchen -- misc" at 11pm on night one.

 Confirm Details with Your Mover

-• Call your moving company and re-confirm the date, time, and address.
-Double-check both the pickup and delivery addresses.
-We've had moves where the customer gave us the wrong apartment number.
+• Re-confirm date, time, and address with your mover.
+Double-check pickup and delivery addresses.
+We've had wrong apartment numbers.
 Easily avoided.

 2 Weeks Before Moving Day